 We seek to apply a high legal standard, and, unless otherwise required by law, we require a search warrant (or equivalent) for all requests for personal data by law enforcement or government agencies.
 Where permitted by law, we will attempt to give prior notice to our customers whose data is requested by any government or law enforcement agency.
 If we are unable to provide prior notice, then we may instead attempt to give notice as soon as reasonably practicable.
 We may withhold notice where it is prohibited by law and in certain exceptional circumstances, in our discretion, such as emergencies, when notice could result in danger or personal harm or when notice would be counterproductive (for example, when the user’s account has been hacked).

 When we share data, it may be transferred to and processed in, countries other than the country you live in.
 Rest assured, where we disclose personal data to a third party in another country, we put safeguards in place requiring the third party to ensure your personal data remains protected.
 Generally, these include putting in place suitable contractual obligations on the recipient that ensure they comply with all applicable laws in relation to their handling of such personal information.
 Please contact us if you would like details of these obligations.
-Our current service providers are located in the Australia and Philippines.
+Our current service providers are located in Australia, The Netherlands and The Philippines.

 Automated decision making